AlberAqil/Switch_like_gene_expression_modulates_disease_risk_2025/Dip_test/README.md

    source("diptest.r")
 ```
 ## Instructions for use
-- Ensure input (vagina_expression_GenesofInterest) is in the same directory as the script.
+- Ensure input `vagina_expression_GenesofInterest` is in the same directory as the script.
-- The expected output is Diptest_output.csv.
+- The expected output is `Diptest_output.csv`.
 - Expected run time: 54 seconds